mercurialworld/tbp-overlay-ytm/SETUP.md

 ![A screenshot of the releases page for this program.
 The "windows-x64.zip" asset is highlighted.](assets/ghreleases.png)

 Regardless of which operating system you're using, the contents of the compressed folder are as follows.
-Make sure you put these two files in their own folder when you extract them:
+Make sure you put these two files in the same folder, beside each other, when you extract them:

 ```
 windows-x64.zip